sartak/sartak.org/writing/learning-to-build-abstractions-in-quartz-composer.md

 > Composer is that if you're protoyping something complex,
 > your composition can get **unwieldy and convoluted fairly quickly**.
 > In just creating a radial menu with three buttons we have
 > over 20 patches in our composition.
-This can be mitigated
-> to some effect by rearranging and using QC's notes feature.

 I agree that it's unwieldy.
 Here's a snapshot of my resulting composition: